What is a Mortgage Broker and What Can They Do For You?

 Time: They know exactly which lenders to approach and can help you with every aspect of the mortgage application process.

 Money: They can find the best deal that you qualify for.
-If you approach a lender direct, you will only have access to their deals and run the miss off missing out on better rates that might be on offer elsewhere.
+If you approach a lender direct, you will only have access to their deals and may miss out on better rates on offer elsewhere.

 Potential marks on your credit report: Hard searches leave a mark on your credit file that will be visible to other lenders.
 Having too many of these in a short space of time can jeopardise future applications for finance, but if you use a whole-of-market broker, you will be paired up with the right lender first time.